CORDYCEPS Overview Information

 Possibly Ineffective for:

-- Improving athletic performance.
-Several studies have shown that taking cordyceps alone or in combination with roseroot does not seem to improve endurance in trained male cyclists.
+- Athletic performance.
+Several studies have shown that taking cordyceps (CordyMax Cs-4) or a combination of cordyceps and roseroot (Optygen) does not improve endurance in trained male cyclists.

 - Promoting longevity.